The University is accredited by the Higher Learning Commission.

 The Human Resource Development Program combines a core curriculum with directed electives that support the student's work background—or allow students to develop specialized areas of expertise.
 Content is based on the disciplines of education, business, psychology, and related behavioral sciences.
-Required studies in the major are drawn from the competency studies from the American Society for Training and Development (ASTD) and the Society of Human Resource Management (SHRM).
+Required studies in the major are drawn from the competency studies from the Association for Talent Development (ATD), formerly known as the American Society of Training and Development, and the Society of Human Resource Management (SHRM).

 Coursework includes study in the following areas—plus an internship.

 In addition, students complete the University's Foundational Studies Program, which provides the knowledge students need in critical thinking, leadership, and interpersonal and communication skills.

 While a minor is not required for completion of this degree, students are encouraged to pursue this option to enhance employability.
 Students should work with their advisors to select a relevant minor.
 Some suggested areas include: business administration, communication, psychology, and safety.

 An important feature of the program is the blending of theoretical and practical learning experiences in both classroom and real world environments.
 All students complete an internship that enables them to put their knowledge into practice while exploring the possibilities of full-time employment.